 To learn about other ways to get involved in this research contact firstname.lastname@example.org or 902-473-4546.

 Learning Opportunities and Other Activities

-Canadian Institutes of Health Research (CIHR) Foundations in Patient Oriented Research curriculum: This program provides background information for people who are interested in joining a research team as a Patient Advisor.
+Strategy for Patient-Oriented Research (SPOR) Foundations in Patient Oriented Research curriculum: This program provides background information for people who are interested in joining a research team as a Patient Advisor.
 If you are interested in this opportunity, please contact Brian Condran, the MSSU Patient Engagement Coordinator, at Brian.email@example.com or (902) 473-4546.
 You can also find more information on the MSSU training and events calendar.